Supply Chain Disclosure

 Auditing our suppliers helps to bring accountability and deliver credibility to the supply chain by providing a verification point and by helping us to understand the overall direction of improvement.
 However, audits are not an end in themselves, providing only a snapshot in time, and we believe work best as part of a broader approach to engagement, collaboration and continuous improvement.

 Internal Accountability and Training

 TOMS conducts annual global compliance training with its employees and the management teams of its key factories, focusing on monitoring the risk for modern slavery and adherence to the Supplier Code.
-TOMS' supply chain employees meet regularly with factories and key suppliers to reiterate TOMS' zero tolerance policy for suppliers who engage in modern slavery.
+Our CSR Team and supply chain employees meet regularly with factories and key suppliers to reiterate TOMS' zero tolerance policy for suppliers who engage in modern slavery.
 They are also encouraged to utilize a compliance checklist when visiting factories, which helps to identify any issues which may require correction.
 Suppliers have been informed that they must make every effort possible to ensure that workers in their factories are employed at their free will.
 Any supplier found in violation of this policy will be terminated.
 TOMS takes issues involving human rights seriously and we expect our suppliers to do their best to ensure that forced labor in any form is not used in the production of our goods.
 We will continue to evaluate and update our policies and procedures as needed to make certain that the appropriate safeguards are in place to prevent any mistreatment of persons involved in our supply chain.

 Additionally, our employees are encouraged to raise any concerns they may have about human rights issues, and they have multiple channels to do so, including through a confidential mailbox in each office and an email address (firstname.lastname@example.org) that goes directly to our SVP and General Counsel/HR, as well as the CSR management team.
 All complaints are confidential but reporting anonymously could limit TOMS ability to collect relevant information about the concern.